aijazsiddique/totp-manager/README.md

 ## Contact

-If you have any questions, suggestions, or issues, please create an issue in this repository or contact the maintainer.
+If you have any questions, suggestions, or issues, please create an issue in this repository or contact the me seo.aijaz@gmail.com.

 ---